-This next step is very important and is the safest way to preserve your Red Hot Cinnamon Jam.
-Although it may seem intimidating, it really isn’t.
-Processing by giving the jars a bath in boiling water takes only minutes and with the right tools, it’s easy to accomplish.
+This next step is crucial and is the safest way to preserve your Red Hot Cinnamon Jam.
+Although it may seem intimidating, it really isn't.
+Processing by giving the jars a bath in boiling water takes only minutes, and it's easy to accomplish with the right tools.

 6 cups sugar